TanStack/table/README.md

   sortable: true,
   sort: 'asc' or 'desc', // used to determine the column sorting on init
   show: true, // can be used to hide a column
   minWidth: 100 // A minimum width for this column.
-If there is room, columns will flex to fill
+If there is room, columns will flex to fill available space

   // Cell Options
   className: '', // Set the classname of the `td` element of the column